CHIPAsia/chip-for-opencart/README.md

 - **On Release/Tag Creation**: Automatically creates all zip files and attaches them to the release
 - **Manual Trigger**: Can be triggered manually from the Actions tab
 - **Artifacts**: Build artifacts are available for 90 days after each build
-- **Version Sync**: Automatically extracts version from the release tag (e.g., `v1.2.0`) and updates all version references in files
+- **Version-based Organization**: Extracts version from the release tag (e.g., `v1.2.0`) for folder organization

 ### Release Process

-1. Make your code changes
+1. Make your code changes and update version numbers manually in files if needed
 2. Create a new release/tag on GitHub (e.g., `v1.2.0`)
-   - The version from the tag (without the `v` prefix) will be automatically used
+   - The version from the tag (without the `v` prefix) will be used for folder organization
 3. GitHub Actions will automatically:
    - Extract the version from the tag (e.g., `v1.2.0` → `1.2.0`)
-   - Update all version references in `install.json` and `creator_agent` fields
+   - Build `chip.ocmod.zip` files for all OpenCart versions, organized in version folders
-   - Build zip files for all OpenCart versions
+   - Create a master zip file: `chip-for-opencart-v1.2.0.zip`
-   - Attach them to the release
+   - Attach the master zip to the release
-   - Make them available for download
+   - Make it available for download

-**Note**: Version numbers are dynamically set from the release tag, so you don't need to manually update version numbers in the code before creating a release.
+**Note**: The version tag is only used for folder organization.
+Source files are not modified during the build process.

 ## Other